 Our process for identifying and assessing climate-related risks and opportunities follows our Group-wide risk assessment and management process.
 These risks, together with mitigations, are discussed by the executive management team and the Board.
 Given our fabless business model, the Group's exposure to climate-related risks is considered to be low and not currently classified as a significant risk.
-Our overall risk management process is described on our annual report.
 In addition, the ESG Steering Committee supports the identification of ESG risks and opportunities.